Horrifying Footage Captured The Huge Boom Caused By Volcano Eruption In Tonga

 Residents were told to wear face masks to avoid breathing in volcanic ash, and to only drink bottled water.

-The PM said there had been no reports of any deaths in Tonga relating to the eruption so far, but warned that there was ‘significant damage’ caused to the island.
+The PM said there had been no reports of any deaths in Tonga relating to the eruption, but warned that there was ‘significant damage’ caused to the island.

-Two people have drowned in northern Peru after unusually high waves were reported in the area following the eruption.
+However, two people drowned in northern Peru after unusually high waves were reported in the area following the eruption.

 Katie Greenwood of the IFRC in Fiji told the BBC: "We suspect there could be up to 80,000 people throughout Tonga affected by either the eruption itself or from the tsunami wave and inundation as a result of the eruption.